 - For each type of data, you should know where it is stored, how often it is accessed, and who uses it.

-- In the case of personal data, you should also keep records of how it was obtained, for what purpose, on what legal basis (eg individuals’ consent), and for how long it will be retained.
+- In the case of personal data, you should also keep records of how it was obtained, for what purpose, on what legal basis (an individuals' consent, for example), and for how long it will be kept for.
 You must be able to demonstrate compliance, so record everything you do with respect to data protection.

 - You can use this list to pinpoint risks in the way your business handles data.